 At the tank end, assemble the inlet and outlet.
 The inlet will have an inlet strainer to prevent fish from being sucked in and the outlet may have a spray bar return option.
 Use hot water to supple up the PVC hose then slide it over the hosetail on the inlet and outlet assemblies.
 Do up the locking nuts to secure the hose and clip the inlet and outlet in place with the supplied rubber suckers.

 Next, run the hoses down the back of the tank and into the cabinet.
 Meet them up with the top of the filter, give yourself another few inches of hose just to make sure, and then cut them to length with sharp scissors.
 Dip in hot water before sliding the hoses onto the top of the filter and do up the locking nuts to prevent leaks.
 The filter should say which hose is IN and OUT.

 All external filters are good and all work in a similar way.
 If you want value look for a filter which comes with all the media you need.
 If you want power, opt for a model which produces over 1000lph.
 Some extra-large models produce over 2000lph, making them suitable for aquariums over 1000 litres in volume, but in general, if you are in the market for an external filter, choose a large one.

 Some external filters come with a heater built-in, meaning that you won’t need a separate one in the main tank.
-This offers two big advantages – the heat is evenly distributed around the aquarium by the filter outlet and the heater is tucked away where it can’t be damaged by large, destructive fish or cause burns to small catfish which like to hide under them.
+This offers two big advantages - the heat is evenly distributed around fish tanks by the filter outlet and the heater is tucked away where it can’t be damaged by large, destructive fish or cause burns to small catfish which like to hide under them.
 You do pay a premium for a filter with a heating element but it’s a useful feature if your budget allows.